Phemex Crypto Exchange Review: No longer recommended.

 Is Phemex Legit?

 Over the years I have tried out quite a few cryptocurrency exchanges and apps.
-Phemex is my favorite exchange available almost everywhere including the USA and UK and I will explain why I like it the most in this article.
+Phemex used to be my favorite exchange available almost everywhere including the USA and UK and I will explain why I like it the most in this article.

 Convenience, No KYC

 One of the most annoying things about setting up typical cryptocurrency exchange is that you have to submit a bunch of personal information to abide by Know-Your-Customer (KYC) laws.
 If you are paranoid like me, you prefer to minimize your exposure to hackings and data leaks and would rather not do it unless completely necessary (i.e. you don’t currently have another cryptocurrency exchange).

 If you currently already have a fiat onramp somewhere else, then you are all set.
 Phemex only requires an email address to trade, so you can deposit cryptocurrency into Phemex from your existing crypto brokerage and be up and running within a few minutes.

 In fact, it is a good way to try out this platform without making a commitment to decide if you want to eventually go full KYC and dump your other exchange.

 If you are totally new to cryptocurrency and don’t currently have a brokerage or exchange elsewhere, be warned that in order to buy cryptocurrency, you need an on-ramp that verifies your identity.
 Also read this cryptocurrency guide to get a handle on things.